 One of the most impressive health benefits of blueberries is its ability to enhance brain health.
 There have been many studies suggesting that eating blueberries could improve memory and cognition.

 In a 2016 study published in the European Journal of Nutrition, consuming a blueberry drink was found to improve cognitive performance compared to a placebo in 21 children.
 Another study showed that drinking wild blueberry juice daily for 12 weeks was able to improve the memory of older adults.

 In addition to blueberries, other brain foods that can help enhance memory and focus include avocados, beets, leafy green vegetables and walnuts.

-Thanks to its high antioxidant content, blueberries have been shown to have a significant anti-inflammatory effect in the body.
+Thanks to their high antioxidant content, blueberries have been shown to have a significant anti-inflammatory effect in the body.
 A 2014 test-tube study even found that the polyphenols found in blueberries helped reduce the activity of several markers of inflammation.
-(13) Similarly, an animal study published in the Journal of Pharmacy and Pharmacology also found that blueberry extract was effective in reducing swelling in rat paws.
-(14)

 Celery, broccoli, pineapple, salmon and chia seeds are just a few other anti-inflammatory foods that should be included in a disease-fighting diet.

 6. Support Digestion